 George Sutherland "Flat-Nose" Currie - Born in Canada, he moved down to Nebraska in his youth.
 Beginning his outlaw deeds with rustling, he moved onto robbery with a gang behind him.
 He stole as needed & got in gunfights to survive.
 He robbed the Union Pacific Overland Flyer train with Cassidy's Wild Bunch.
 His end came during a Utah rustling job by the bullets of Sheriff Tyler.

 William Marion "Bill" Dalton - As an adult he began in the California legislature.
 Then turned to crime & a desire for infamy.
-With his brothers Frank & Grat, he went on a 3-year spree of bank, stagecoach & train robbery around Oklahoma, Texas, Arkansas & Kansas.
-In 1892 his brothers were killed.
+With his brother Grat, he went on a 3-year spree of bank, stagecoach & train robbery around Oklahoma, Texas, Arkansas & Kansas.
+In 1892 his brother was killed.
 He joined up with The Wild Bunch.
 Then in OK he killed Deputy US Marshal Shadley.
 He was cornered & killed by a posse in Pooleville OK in 1894.

 Charles Wilson "Charley" Ford - He joined the Jesse James gang.
 He was the brother of Robert Ford, who ended up killing Jesse.
 But he was introduced to Jesse by another acquaintance.
 His own death was by his own hand.